rupok/greenmetrics/README.md

 ### Will data aggregation affect the accuracy of my metrics?
 No, data aggregation preserves the accuracy of your metrics while reducing database size.
 The system maintains daily summaries that provide the same insights as detailed data for historical analysis.

+### Can I export my environmental impact data?
+Yes, you can export your metrics data in CSV, JSON, or PDF formats from the Data Management page.
+This allows you to analyze your data externally, create custom reports, or back up your metrics.

+### Can I import previously exported data?
+Yes, the Data Management page includes an import feature that allows you to import previously exported data in CSV or JSON formats.
+You can choose how to handle duplicate records (skip, replace, or merge) during the import process.

 ## Development